Isaac-Smith-369/jeopardy-api/README.md

 ## Contributing

-Contributions to the Jeopardy Trivia API are welcome!
+Contributions to the Quizriot API are welcome!